wltrup/Swift-Typed-Notifications/README.md

 If you have done much iOS development, especially in the olden days of Objective-C, you'll have noticed that a lot of it is very much "stringly" typed, that is, a lot of things are determined by strings (`NSString` instances).
-Notifications are no exception and, in fact, is one of the more annoying examples.
+Notifications are no exception and, in fact, are one of the more annoying examples.
 Not only the notification names are strings that you could accidentally mistype but the user-info dictionary is, well, a dictionary that can contain anything, of any object type.
 Upon receiving a notification, you